An engaging family trail for one of London's most famous landmarks

 Tower Bridge was built over 120 years ago and to this day is considered an engineering marvel.
 Beyond being one of London’s most iconic landmarks, it is arguably one of the most famous and instantly recognisable structures in the world.

-“Our interpretation plan, newly put in place in 2015, identified families with children as one of our key target audiences.
+“Our interpretation plan identified families with children as one of our key target audiences.
 As part of the activity we were looking to incorporate a treasure hunt element and although this could of taken any form we felt an app was the best way to do that.” – Dirk Bennett, Exhibition Development Manager, Tower Bridge & Monument

 It’s how modern audiences use their phone.
 It’s what they’re used to and what they expect.
 They ping them, shake them, tilt them, turn them over… we wanted to explore how that could interact with the site.

-However, it was important that the app didn’t take over the experience of visiting Tower Bridge.
+However, it was important that the app didn’t overshadow the experience of visiting Tower Bridge.
 Therefore, we aimed to design activities that would help visitors make connections between the digital and physical experience; taking the latter as the inspiration, reference and starting point for the app.

-For example, as you look down to the river through Tower Bridge’s famous glass floor, you can blow into your phone to steer a sailing boat under the bridge; in the Engine Rooms, your phone becomes a spanner that you hold up and turn, to tighten loose screws.
-Each time you complete an activity, you’re awarded a sound, allowing you to make the bridge sing, with a growing collection of sound effects inspired by the bridge.
-These activities encourage users to experiment and play along with their families to enjoy the bridge, as well as the app.
+For example, as you look down to the river through Tower Bridge’s famous glass floor, you can blow into your phone to steer a sailing boat under the bridge.
+While in the Engine Rooms, your phone becomes a spanner that you hold up and turn, to tighten loose screws.
+Each time you complete an activity, you’re awarded with a sound, allowing you to make the bridge sing, with a growing collection of sound effects inspired by the bridge.
+These activities encourage users to experiment and play along with their families to enjoy the bridge as well as the app.

-With that in mind, we created a treasure hunt format that helps guide users through the space, to keep visitors moving.
-At each stage, there are games or facts to enjoy and each activity can be revisited or replayed, by scrolling back up through their journey.
+With this visitor experience in mind, we created a treasure hunt format that guides users through the space, keeping visitors moving through the exhibition.
+At each stage, there are games or facts to enjoy and each activity can be revisited or replayed by scrolling back through their journey on the app.

 How Calvium Helped

 Calvium devised a project calendar that began with a co-creation workshop involving a cross-section of the Tower Bridge and Calvium teams.
 The workshop provided a way for teams to share and develop ideas together, learn the motives behind requirements, and understand the technical possibilities.
 We believe it’s important to get a working prototype available quickly, so that testing can start as soon as possible.
-So together, we decided on a set of activities to prototype – and put our designers & developers to work.
+Together, we agreed a set of activities to prototype – and put our designers & developers to work.